geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

 A GAF file is a GO annotation file containing annotations made to the GO by a contributing resource such as FlyBase or Pombase.
-See more information [here](/docs/go-annotation-file-gaf-format-21/).
+See more information [on the GAF file format guide](/docs/go-annotation-file-gaf-format-21/).

 [Can a single gene product be annotated with more than one GO term?](/faq/can-single-gene-product-be-annotated-more-one-go-term)
 --------------------------------------------------------------------------------------------------------------------------------